My Political Outlook: Picking Up the Pieces

 BAND: The Walkmen, an American Indie Rock Band formed in 2000.

-ALBUM: “Everyone Who Pretended to Luke Me Is Gone”, released March 26, 2002, on Startime International.
+ALBUM: “Everyone Who Pretended to Like Me Is Gone”, released March 26, 2002, on Startime International.

 I like your outlook.